-6 tips on how to negotiate a pay rise
+6 tips on how to get a pay rise | Millennial Money

 We all think, on occasions, that we deserve a pay rise and sometimes are not sure how to go about asking for one.
-Get your preparation and approach correct and will give yourself the best chance of receiving that extra bit of cash in your pay packet.
+Get your preparation and approach correct and you will give yourself the best chance of receiving that extra bit of cash in your pay packet.

 1. Only fight battles you can win

-- don't ask for a pay rise if you are underperforming in your current role
+- Don't ask for a pay rise if you are underperforming in your current role

 2. Do your homework

-- make sure you are aware of the going rate for your current job prior to discussing a pay rise
+- Make sure you are aware of the going rate for your current job prior to discussing a pay rise

-- look at sites such as Linkedin jobs for comparisons or talk to recruitment agencies to get a feel for your worth in the job market
+- Look at sites such as Linkedin jobs for comparisons or talk to recruitment agencies to get a feel for your worth in the job market

-- make sure you know when you last had a pay rise and how much it was
+- Make sure you know when you last had a pay rise and how much it was

-- make a list of your recent achievements or any training you have undergone to prove your value as an employee
+- Make a list of your recent achievements or any training you have undergone to prove your value as an employee

 3. Take control

-- try to arrange the meeting early in the day as you and your boss will both be fresh and hopefully in a reasonable mood
+- Try to arrange the meeting early in the day as you and your boss will both be fresh and hopefully in a reasonable mood

-4. It's a discussion not an argument
+4. It's a discussion, not an argument

-- rehearse before hand the presentation of your case for a pay rise as this will help to calm any nerves
+- Rehearse beforehand the presentation of your case for a pay rise as this will help to calm any nerves

 5. No doesn't mean never

-- if your approach for a pay rise receives a negative response then ask what you need to do to get a pay rise in the future
+- If your approach for a pay rise receives a negative response then ask what you need to do to get a pay rise in the future

 6. Always end the meeting on a positive note

-- if you are successful in obtaining a pay rise make sure you keep proving your value to your employer
+- If you are successful in obtaining a pay rise make sure you keep proving your value to your employer

 Looking for a financial adviser near you?